kartverket/midgard/README.md

 ## Installing Midgard from source

-Midgard depends on several other brilliant Python packages, like for instance numpy, scipy, astropy etc. We recommend using the Anaconda distribution to ease the installation of these dependencies.
+Midgard depends on several other brilliant Python packages, like for instance numpy, scipy, etc. We recommend using the Anaconda distribution to ease the installation of these dependencies.

 ### Install Anaconda